gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/02-big-o.md

 * Arithmetic operations are constant `O(1)`
 * Variable assignment is constant `O(1)`
 * Accessing an element in an array or a value in a dictionary by the key is constant `O(1)`
-* In a loop the time complexity is the length of the loop multiplied by the time complexity of the loop body
+* In a loop the time complexity is the length of the outer loop multiplied by the time complexity of the loop body

 ## Resources